MicrosoftDocs/biztalk-docs/his/core/dl-base-dmod2.md

 manager: "anneta"
 ---
 # DL-BASE/DMOD
-The following topics describe an example in which a 3270 emulator is to be adapted to use [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+The following topics describe an example in which a 3270 emulator is to be adapted to use Host Integration Server.
 The emulator must communicate with the local 2.1 node.

 ## In This Section
  [Initialization](../core/initialization2.md)